IVF facts

 Ovulation induction

-Whereas a woman naturally releases one egg a month for possible fertilization, during IVF a woman takes medications (including follicle stimulating hormones) to increase her ovaries’ mature egg output significantly.
+Whereas a woman naturally releases one egg a month for possible fertilization, during IVF a woman takes medications, termed gonadotropins and including follicle stimulating hormones, to increase her ovaries’ mature egg output significantly.
+These are administered by injection at home daily over a period of a few weeks.
 This allows a fertility doctor to retrieve a higher number of eggs for the IVF process.

 Egg retrieval